yiqunchen/CausalJudge/README.md

   - `python src/generate_final_plots_with_values.py` → figures under `figures/`

 Notes:
+- Repository is archived; scripts may not run without local modifications and valid credentials.
 - All outputs under `results/` and `figures/` are gitignored to keep the repo lean.
 - Checkpoints (`*.pkl`) are also gitignored; runs are safely resumable.